 READER: “Among the scenes which are deeply impressed on my mind, none exceed in sublimity, the primeval forests undefaced by the hand of man; whether those of Brazil, where the powers of life are predominant, or those of Tierra del Fuego, where Death and Decay prevail.
 Both are temples filled with the varied productions of the God of Nature.
 No one can stand in these solitudes unmoved, and not feel that there is more in man than the mere breath of his body.”

 MS. TIPPETT: From Charles Darwin’s The Voyage of the Beagle.

-At onbeing.org, we've compiled a digital collection of Darwin's papers that you won't see anywhere else.
-Our online editor traveled to Cambridge University to bring you photographic images of Darwin's original manuscripts and correspondence.
+At speakingoffaith.org, we’ve compiled a digital collection of Darwin’s papers that you won’t see anywhere else.
+Our online editor traveled to Cambridge University to bring you photographic images of Darwin’s original manuscripts and correspondence.
 He also discovered a wonderful array of paintings by Darwin from his time aboard the Beagle.
 These journals reveal a curious poetic man.
-Darwin's watercolors reveal a lover of nature, who seeks majesty in geological formations and coral reefs in order to better understand our species.
+Darwin’s watercolors reveal a lover of nature, who seeks majesty in geological formations and coral reefs in order to better understand our species.
 Our Web site presents these rare sketches and paintings in incredible detail.
-See every brush stroke and every word penned at onbeing.org.
-While you are there, read about our online editor's trip to the Cambridge University Library and what it was like for him to sift through Darwin's papers for himself.
-Find links to SOF Observed and much more at onbeing.org.
+See every brush stroke and every word penned at speakingoffaith.org.
+While you are there, read about our online editor’s trip to the Cambridge University Library and what it was like for him to sift through Darwin’s papers for himself.
+Find links to SOF Observed and much more at speakingoffaith.org.

 After a short break, how Darwin’s science liberated humanity from belief in a God who preordained every flaw, injustice, and catastrophe in the world.
 I’m Krista Tippett.
 Stay with us.
 Speaking of Faith comes to you from American Public Media.